nimbix/jarvice-helm/README.md

 If `jarvice_dockerbuild.persistence.enabled` is set to `true`, it will be necessary to have a dynamic storage provisioner installed and an accompanying StorageClass created which uses it.
 If deploying JARVICE on a cloud based managed kubernetes service, this should already be in place.
-For on premise cluster installations, please review the following documentation:
+For on-premises cluster installations, please review the following documentation:

 - [Dynamic Volume Provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/)